laljith-gamer/laljith-gamer/README.md

 **laljith-gamer/laljith-gamer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started: im not gay
+Here are some ideas to get you started: vaagi is sexy gay

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...